goFrendiAsgard/zaruba/README.md

 ## 💡 Solution

-There are two solutions to solve the problems:

-* Create a clear instructions/checklist and carefully follow the instructions.
-* Simplify/Automate the steps.
+Creating clear instructions/checklist might help.
+If your tasks are simple and sequential, you can turn your checklist into a nice [shell script](https://www.shellscript.sh/first.html).
+That's all you need.

+However, when your workflow become more complicated, you need a better automation tool like Zaruba.

-Zaruba allows you to simplify your workflow by let you:
+Zaruba allows you to __simplify your workflow__ by let you:

 * Create configurable tasks (i.e: using `configs`, `inputs`, or `envs`).
 * Define tasks dependencies (i.e: using `extend`).